Brand renovation lessons from Shakespeare and Disney

 3. Invest in execution

-Both producers have invested serious time, talent and money in amazing production values.
+Both producers have invested serious time, talent and money in amazing production values as part of their brand renovation.
 The staging of Twelth Night by Soutra Gilmour is truly breathtaking, with a pyramid-shaped set revolving to reveal multiple different scenes.
 At different points stage props pop out of the floor, including a jacuzzi and a stage on which the drag queen performs.
 And rain falls from the sky at the end.

 And boy, have Disney bet big on Beauty & The Beast, with a mind boggling production budget of $160 million and another $140 million for marketing, according to reports here.
 The stellar cast includes Emma Thompson, Stanly Tucci and Ewan McGregor, in addition to Emma Watson.
 There are huge, set-piece song and dance extravaganzas with a huge cast, reminiscent of La La Land.
 And the combination of live action and CGI animation is stunning.